MilonMorshed/k3d/README.md

       After registering , other Pods can find and talk to the service by using service name.
   - Service is a logical concept, real work done by kube-proxy on each node.
   - Redirect Virtual IP to Pod IP.
+  - labels and selector are very imporant in creating svc .
   - labels and selector has to be same. k get pods --show-labels -n my-ns
   - You can modify the labels in pod.yaml or you can modify the selector in service.yaml